 Dr. David Suzuki is a scientist, broadcaster, author, and co-founder of the David Suzuki Foundation.
 He is Professor Emeritus at UBC and holds 27 honorary degrees from universities around the world.
 He is the host of the CBC T.V. program The Nature of Things.

 Terri Smith is an artist, educator, gardener, burlesque performer and sometimes reluctant writer living in Quesnel, BC.
 She teaches workshops on gardening and needle felting and can be found on Facebook at: Road’s End Vegetable Company, or: Something Magical.

-Ryan Elizabeth Cope is a Kelowna, BC-based advocate for plastic-less, healthful living.
-She blogs at Seven in the Ocean where she marries her love of food with her disdain for plastic-wrapped garbage.
+Ryan Elizabeth Cope is a Kelowna, BC-based advocate for healthy oceans and healthful living.
+She blogs at Seven In the Ocean (sevenintheocean.com/) where she shares sustainability success stories focused on plastic reduction and everyday earth heroes.

 Sage moved to the Cariboo-Chilcotin in 1973.
 He spends his time freelancing, authoring books, and with Caterina, hanging out with their dog and cat, gardening, and being part of the rich cultural life that is the Cariboo Chilcotin Coast.

 Guy is author of Journey to the Future: A Better World is Possible, a novel set in the year 2030.
-(Brilliant! – David Suzuki).
-He lives on Vancouver Island. www.thepracticalutopian.ca.
+He lives on Vancouver Island.
+His website is: www.thepracticalutopian.ca.